mnakka9/Audibly-WPF-M4B-AudiobookPlayer/README.md

 ## To-Do List

-- Bookmarks delete features / Change edit description page design
+- Bookmarks delete features / Change edit description page design # DONE
-- Clean and improve the code
+- Clean and improve the code # will do later
-- Add a timer
+- Add a timer # Next in line
-- Support for folders with multiple files
+- Support for folders with multiple files #not interested in this